kmarkus/lsdbus/README.md

 `sudo apt-get install build-essential git cmake lua5.3 liblua5.3-dev libmxml-dev`

-To run the tests, get a copy of `luaunit`:
+To run the tests, get a copy of `lua-unit`:

 either